Featherless-bipod/virtual_cell/ReadMe.md

 3.  **Data Representation:** The pre-processing pipeline correctly prepares two versions of the expression data:
     * **`adata.X`:** Normalized (CP10k) and log-transformed (`log1p`) data, used for training the `PathwayAutoencoder`.
     * **`adata.layers['counts']`:** The original, raw integer counts, used as the target for the main model when using the `probabilistic` head.

+## Folders and Files

+- `main.ipynb`: The main notebook file is where the model can be accessed and trained
+- `src`: contains functions
+    - `data_cleaning.py`: Contains functions used for pre-processing expression data from .h5ad file
+    - `pathway_encoding.py`: Contains functions used for creating the pre-computed pathway embedding matrix
+    - `position_encoding.py`: Contains functions used for creating hte position embedding matrix
+    - `mamba.py`: Contains the BERT-like bidirectional mamba class used as the model backbone
+    - `model.py`: Contains functions for creating datasets and training model
+- `scratch.ipynb`: Notebook used to test sanity and design functions

 ## Setup and Usage